 Co-President, Volt Italia

-Federica is Co-President of Volt Italia, part of Volt Europe, the first pan-European progressive party aimed at taking collective action to strengthen the European Union.
-In her role, Federica helps to run the party’s local, regional, and European campaigns.
-She also leads Volt’s efforts to change the way politics is conducted and perceived by developing activist campaigns such as the “RoadTo50” to increase women’s participation in politics.
+Federica is currently the Deputy Mayor of Isernia, Italy.
+Previously, she was the Co-President of Volt Italia, part of Volt Europe, the first pan-European progressive party aimed at taking collective action to strengthen the European Union.
+In her role, Federica helped to run the party’s local, regional, and European campaigns.
+She also led Volt’s efforts to change the way politics is conducted and perceived by developing activist campaigns such as the “RoadTo50” to increase women’s participation in politics.
 Federica believes that a political party should fight for and bring about the change it envisions by combining electoral politics and social activism to achieve a more just and sustainable society.

 Co-Founder and Program Coordinator, Keep It Green